 What to expect at your appointment

 Booking a moroccan bath in Dubai differs in a few ways from a global spa visit.
 Expect ladies-only and gents-only sessions as the default; only a handful of luxury hotel hammams offer mixed couples suites.
 Disposable underwear is provided.
+Any reputable venue holds a Department of Economy and Tourism (DET) trade licence and runs its therapists under Dubai Health Authority (DHA) health licensing; ask to see both before you book.
+Many spas pair the bath with an Arabic massage for a full ritual.

 Most venues observe local modesty norms.
 Hijab-friendly options at women-only spas include private locker rooms, female-only therapists, and prayer-time-aware scheduling.
 During Ramadan, sessions usually pause one hour before iftar; many spas re-open with extended late-night hours after suhoor.